Sumitds074/TestRepo/README.md

 Create on the 22nd August 2025
 Learnig target: Goal to learn how to commit
-Target status: Started today and making some progress
+Target status: Started today and making some progress I’m learning how to make commits step by step.